The Waiāri Water Supply Scheme is designed to help meet the future water supply needs of Tauranga and the wider Western

 Iwi relationships with the river, water quality and quantity, and ecosystem health are important in our plans for the increasing population in the Papamoa East area.

-The project recognises the inherent relationship tangata whenua have with the stream by partnering with iwi through the Waiāri Kaitiaki Advisory Committee.
+The project recognises the inherent relationship tangata whenua have with the stream by collaborating with iwi through the Waiāri Kaitiaki Advisory Group, which was formed in 2011 to advise on matters relevant to tangata whenua and water conservation.